 The following details are published solely as examples of what MegaVoice succeeded in doing to provide a platform for successful execution of SaberCopy on a Mac computer.

-Details noted such as pricing, web site links, system requirements, potential bugs, and caveats, etc. are correct and verified as of the date of this publication and are subject to change.
+Details noted such as pricing, web site links, system requirements, etc. are correct and verified as of the date of this publication and are subject to change.

 VMware Fusion